 "Learning Support strives to empower students with diverse needs to embrace the process of growth within a supportive and caring community, leading to independence."
 Erin Madonna, Student Support Team Leader (Primary)

-Learning Support at SIS ensures that inclusivity is so much more then just the presence of diversity in the classroom.
+Student Support at SIS ensures that inclusivity is so much more than just the presence of diversity in the classroom.
 Through inclusive practices we ensure that every child's strengths are employed to overcome their challenges.
 LIsa Jenkin, Student Support Team Leader (Secondary)

 SIS recognizes and celebrates the diversity of the learning strengths and challenges of each of our students.
 In support of the mission, purpose, and philosophy of the school, as existing space and resources allow, students with additional learning needs will be admitted in accordance with the school's admissions policy.
 The school accommodates students with additional learning needs within the parameters of its existing resources and program options.
 Decisions regarding admission and continuation of services for a student will be made on a case-by-case basis within these guiding parameters.